Interiors Buildings Cities

 Graduation studio Maastricht City of Stone, students: Cameron Walker / Marjolein Maatman

 Each course in the programme refers to a particular building or interior type, whose evocations acknowledge both its past significance and its capacity for adjustment, adaptation or transformation in response to present and future needs.

 Focus and approach

 Each course and project places emphasis on different aspects and components of this larger endeavour and whilst they can be taken individually, they together establish a continuous field of investigation, allowing students to develop and refine ideas within a rich and rigorous architectural framework, defined through experience and underpinned by a cohesive historical and theoretical discourse.
-The projects that result are ambitious in their detailed consideration of the rooms and spaces we individually and collectively inhabit, as contiguous parts of both the larger spatial and tectonic order of a building and the urban condition in which it is situated.
+A city is chosen as the collective site for each year, establishing a common ground for research and dialogue across courses.
+The projects that result are ambitious in their detailed consideration of the rooms and spaces we collectively inhabit, as contiguous parts of both the larger spatial and tectonic order of a building, and the urban condition in which it is set.

 Prof. Daniel Rosbottom, Sereh Mandias, ir.
-Susanne Pietsch, Mark Pimlott, ir.drs.
-Eireen Schreurs, Dirk Somers, ir.
-Mechthild Stuhlmacher, ir.
+Susanne Pietsch, Mark Pimlott, Dirk Somers, ir.
 Leontine de Wit, ir.
 Jurjen Zeinstra

 Additional information about the projects and student work can be found here.